chroma-core/chroma/clients/js/DEVELOP.md

 #### Automatically

 ##### Increase the version number
 1. Create a new PR for the release that upgrades the version in code.
 Name it `js_release/A.B.C` for production releases and `js_release_alpha/A.B.C` for alpha releases.
-In the package.json update the version number to the new version
+In the package.json update the version number to the new version.
+For production releases this is just the version number, for alpha releases this is the version number with '-alphaX' appended to it.
+For example, if the current version is 1.0.0, the alpha release would be 1.0.0-alpha1 for the first alpha release, 1.0.0-alpha2 for the second alpha release, etc.
 2. Add the "release" label to this PR
 3. Once the PR is merged, tag your commit SHA with the release version